 Do I need to refer concerns about my own conduct to my regulator?

 Professional bodies impose duties on their members to report breaches.
 For example, Rule 10(b) of the ACCA Rulebook 2017 places an obligation on members to bring any matters which indicate that a member or member firm may be liable to disciplinary action to the attention of the Secretary, including matters relating to himself/herself.
 Likewise under ICAEW’s Bye-law 9.1 and 9.2 there is a duty for every member to report any matters where a member may be liable to disciplinary action where it is in the public interest to do so, and this includes members reporting their own conduct.
 Self-reporting is encouraged and is often seen favourably by the professional bodies.
-We have expertise in advising accountants prior to and during FRC investigations, ACCA investigations and ICAEW investigations and in some cases a candid approach can close down an investigation early.
+We have expertise in advising accountants prior to and during FRC investigations, ACCA investigations and ICAEW investigations and can guide professionals through the strategic decisions to be made at each stage.

 Questions concerning the investigation stage

 The length of a disciplinary investigation will depend on the nature and complexity of the case, how strongly contested the complaint is and which professional body is involved.
 In 2018 the average ACCA investigation took 3.7 months before it was closed.
 On the other hand, some ICAEW investigations took considerably longer.
 The AAT and ICAS aims to conclude cases within 6 to 12 months.
 Disciplinary investigations can, unfortunately, take some time to conclude, with some taking several years, particularly if the complaint proceeds to a full disciplinary committee hearing.